adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/data-files-in-sveltekit.md

   featured_image:
   featured_image_alt:
 ---
 In this final lesson, we’ll put everything together to create a page with a map which lists top dog parks.
 We’ll generate a `.json` file which contains the location and other metadata for a dog walk, then another file which fetches the `.json` file and renders the map.
-Let’s get to it\!
+Let’s get to it!

 ## Generating a JSON file

 All the metadata for the park — the name, latitude and longitude — needs to live somewhere.
 We’re going to store it in a static JSON file to keep things simple.
 Create `/static/locations.json` with the following content:

 ```json

 [
   {